 Initiative: Assignment of Court Costs for Municipal Court Proceedings Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
 Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes □ No If yes, when was the ordinance enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 September 15, 2022 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-From July 2018 through June 2020, annual operating expenses of the Elkins Municipal Court-including personnel, office equipment and supplies, and hardware-have averaged around \$158,000.
-During that same period, court revenues averaged \$79,781.00 per fiscal year.
+Annual operating expenses of the Elkins Municipal Court-including personnel, office equipment and supplies, and hardware-average around \$158,000.
+Court revenues average around \$80,000 per fiscal year.
 With the implementation of a \$65.00 fee per conviction, the City hopes to reduce that gap and thus the burden on our General Fund.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 We suffered no negative effects from the adoption of this initiative.

-Initiative: Raising Maximum Age for Joining Civil Service Fire Departments Was this non-tax initiative a part of your original plan application □ or a plan amendment X ?
-Has the ordinance(s) needed to implement this initiative been enacted? \mathbf{X} Yes \square No If yes, when was the ordinance enacted?
+Initiative: Raising Maximum Age for Joining Civil Service Fire Departments Was this non-tax initiative a part of your original plan application \Box or a plan amendment X ?
+Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes \Box No If yes, when was the ordinance enacted?
 September 15, 2022 If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-The City has not yet received applications for probationary firefighter from anyone older than 40 since the adoption of this authority.
-However, given the decline in interest and eligible candidates, we are optimistic that passage of this ordinance will improve our ability to hire and retain successful candidates.
+The City's current list of candidates eligible for appointment to the Elkins Fire Department includes one person older than 35, who would previously have been excluded.
+Given the decline in interest and eligible candidates, we are optimistic that passage of this ordinance will continue to help us hire and retain successful candidates.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
 We suffered no negative effects from the adoption of this initiative.